This cozy country is known for its high cost of living and generous salaries. But how much do you know about the minimum wage in Switzerland?

 What to do if you’re not being paid the minimum wage in Switzerland

 The rules and penalties for labor disputes vary across the Swiss cantons.
 For instance, in Geneva, employers who do not pay the minimum CHF 23 per hour wage face administrative fines of CHF 30,000.
 They may face stiffer penalties for repeated or very severe violations.
 If you’re not being paid the minimum wage in Geneva you can report the offense to the Direction générale de l’office cantonal de l’inspection et des relations du travail (French), also known as OCIRT.
-For more information on employment-related issues, visit the Ch.ch website.
+For more information on employment-related issues, visit ch.ch.

 Alternatively, workers who are owed a minimum wage salary in Switzerland based on a collective bargaining agreement should contact their trade union or employers association.
 In a collective labor dispute involving several employees, cantonal conciliation boards handle the case.
 Federal employees should contact the responsible administrative office with a labor complaint.

 Overall, there isn’t a clear path to reporting unpaid wages in Switzerland.
 Labor disputes are also complicated by the fact that Switzerland does not have any legal protections for whistleblowers.

 Average salary in Switzerland